remote-collab/remote-collab-manage-component/README.md

 * [npm](https://nodejs.org/en/download/) needs to be installed on the local machine.
 * Install Vue CLI ``npm i @vue/cli``

+## Web Component Usage
+The Remote Collaboration Join Componant can be used as any other web component.

+It is created with ``@vue/web-component-wrapper``.
+Please run ``npm run build`` to create the web component.

+The javascript files are saved in the dist-Folder and can be included in your own application with the custom html tag.

 # Web component definition

 The custom html tag is: